November 29, 2025

 What they actually need: atmosphere.
 A really good candle that makes a blank room feel lived-in.
 A set of soft, quality towels.
 A beautiful throw for the sofa.
 These are the things that turn a house into a home, and they're rarely the things people buy for themselves in the chaos of moving.

-Royal Botanic Gardens, Kew soaps are perfect for guest bathrooms.
+Royal Botanic Gardens, Kew soaps are perfect for guest bathrooms and packaged in striking designs from the Kew Gardens archives.
 Helm shower steamers make a rented flat with dodgy water pressure feel like a spa.
-StolenForm ceramics are sculptural enough to be decorative but functional enough to actually use.
+StolenForm ceramics are sculptural enough to be decorative but functional enough to actually use - not just for flowers, think kitchens and office spaces too.

 The lesson: don't give them clutter.
 Give them comfort.